aiven/devportal/docs/products/flink/howto/connect-kafka.rst

         * `Debezium Avro <https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/debezium/>`_
         * `Debezium JSON <https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/debezium/>`_
 7. To create a sink table, click **Add sink tables** and repeat steps 4-6 for sink tables.
-8. Create a statement that defines the fields retrieved from each message in a topic, additional transformations such as format casting or timestamp extraction, and :doc:`watermark settings <../concepts/watermarks>`.
+8. In the **Create statement** section, create a statement that defines the fields retrieved from each message in a topic, additional transformations such as format casting or timestamp extraction, and :doc:`watermark settings <../concepts/watermarks>`.

 Example: Define a Flink table using the standard connector over topic in JSON format